permguard/permguard/site/content/docs/0.1/command-line/workspace/plan.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `plan` command, it is possible to  generate a plan of changes to apply to the remote repository based on the differences between the local and remote states.
+Using the `plan` command, it is possible to  generate a plan of changes to apply to the remote ledger based on the differences between the local and remote states.

 ```text
   ____                                               _